 To be considered as a “voting member” of the Cornell Democrats, said member is required to attend 3 Cornell Democrats events per semester.
 This member must be on the official Cornell Democrats listserv.
 Any student studying abroad may not be considered as a voting member.

 Any voting member who meets the requirements delineated in Article 3 Section 1 is eligible to vote for Constitutional changes, official endorsements and affiliations, officer elections, and any other concerns that the Executive Board determines appropriate.

 Section 3: Membership List

 The Secretary, or a person that the Secretary designates, is responsible for maintaining an up-to-date and accurate listserv of Cornell Democrats members.
 The Secretary is also responsible for maintaining an up-to-date attendance sheet which will be used to verify membership status before all votes.

 Section 4: Non-Discrimination Policy

 Membership in and affiliation with the Cornell Democrats and all rights and responsibilities associated with such a status shall not be contingent on a person’s actual or perceived: age, creed, color, disability, ethnicity, gender, gender identity or expression, marital status, national origin, race, religion, religious affiliation, religious practice, sexual orientation, veteran or military status, or any combination of these factors or related factors.

 Section 1: Composition of the Executive Board

-The Executive Board shall be composed of the President, the Vice President, the Treasurer, the Political Director, the Communications Director, the Secretary, the Director of Fundraising and Philanthropy, the Webmaster, the Social Chair, the Historian and Alumni Chair, the Speakers’ Chair, and the Freshman Liaison.
+The Executive Board shall be composed of the President, the Vice President, the Treasurer, the Political Director, the Communications Director, the Secretary, the Social Chair, Philanthropy Chair, and the Historian and Alumni Chair.

 Section 2: President